Details of what information I collect from you, what I do with it and who it might be shared with.

 What information do I collect from you as a counsellor in supervision?

-If you are a qualified or trainee-counsellor availing of clinical supervision through South Belfast Counselling, you will be asked to supply your name, postal address, email address, telephone number, GP contact details, next-of-kin contact details and the contact details of your counselling practice or placement.
+If you are a qualified or trainee-counsellor availing of clinical supervision through South Belfast Counselling, you will be asked to supply your name, postal address, email address, telephone number, the telephone number of an emergency contact person and the contact details of your counselling practice or placement.
 Other information held about you might include: references, supervisory reports, college progress reports, accreditation forms and details of practice and client-load.

 Why do I collect this information?